mootools/mootools-core/Docs/Element/Element.md

 ### Arguments:

-1. tag - (string) String of the tag to match.
+1. tag - (string) Tag name of the element to find.

 ### Returns:

-* (element) If found returns the Element
-* (null) otherwise returns null.
+* (mixed) If a match is found, returns that Element.
+Otherwise, returns null.

-### Example:
+### Examples:

 	var firstDiv = $(document.body).getElement('div');

 ### Notes:

 - This method is also available for Document instances.
 - This method gets replaced when [Selectors.js][] is included.
-[Selector.js][] enhances getElement so that it maches CSS selectors.
+- [Selectors.js][] enhances [Element:getElement][] so that it matches based on CSS selectors.

+### See Also:

+- See [Selectors.js][] for documentation on selectors for use anywhere they are accepted throughout the framework.

 Element Method: getElements {#Element:getElements}
 --------------------------------------------------

-Searches and returns all descendant Elements that match the tag provided.
+Collects all decedent elements whose tag name matches the tag provided.

 ### Syntax: